bak1awan/Serialization/README.md

 # List serialization/deserialization
 ## Description

-*This is my test assignment for the company!*

 This program written on C++ is designed to serialize/deserialize a list.

 Sctructures of `ListNode` and `ListRand` are specified below: